-The biologists in the Department of Biology work together to integrate their individual disciplines into a unified course of study that is focused on meeting students’ needs.
+The biologists in the Department of Biology work together to integrate their individual disciplines into a unified course of study that is focused on meeting students’ needs and exposing students to the various aspects of fields of biology.

 Supporting bees and butterflies with Calgary's new pollinator program -- Alex Farmer, Department of Biology, is helping the Calgary community with its new pollinator program by helping to install beds of native plant species along Canyon Meadows Drive.
 Alex will be assisting not only with the initial set-up but will be collecting data to assess the influence of this project on the diversity of pollinators in Calgary.
 For more information, read the CBC News article here.